 The main sponsor of the IFAJ-conference in South Africa was Monsanto, the Masterclass for young journalists was sponsored by companies like Syngenta and the International Fertilizer Development Centre.

-The IFAJ is in serious dualism, according to the words of the president.
+The IFAJ is in serious dualism, according to the words of president Owen Roberts.
 He pointed out the Vision 2020 Strategic Plan of the IFAJ: ‘to support free, fair and independent agricultural journalism worldwide’.
 For making this a success, he told the audience of the Africa Forum, ‘it takes serious money.
 And that’s why we are grateful to our sponsors.’

-The reward of their sponsorship however went too far.
+The reward of their sponsorship, however, went too far.
 Sponsors did not only get the opportunity to present themselves in printed communication and the possibility to show their name, their flag and hand out flyers.
 They were also given the opportunity to speak on stage and influence the content of the program.
-They took the chance to speech about the importance of increasing food production, which, according to those sponsors, can only be done through one farming system: with technical investments and the use of chemicals, fertilizers and GMO.
+They took the chance to speech about the importance of increasing food production, which, according to those sponsors, can only be done through one farming system: with technology investments and the use of chemicals, fertilizers and GMO.